 Efforts to decrease the backlog continue to be made.
 The government seeks to

-Key highlights listed in the President’s Management Agenda’s “Security Clearance, Suitability/Fitness and Credentialing Reform” report include 17 initiatives that have been approved to
+Key highlights listed in the President’s Management Agenda’s “Security Clearance, Suitability/Fitness and Credentialing Reform” report include 17 initiatives that have been approved to reduce and mitigate the background investigation backlog.
+“Examples include guidance for temporary (interim) authorizations and pre-appointment waiver determinations, expanding the use of video teleconference technology and telephonic reference interviews,” and clarifying some of the Federal Investigative Standards requirements to increase efficiency.

 Progress continues to be made in continuous evaluation programs, the report states.
 More than one million clearance holders were part of the continuous evaluation program as of September 2017.
 Another area of improvement is in communication between the National Background Investigations Bureau, and state, local and tribal law enforcement agencies to increase background investigators’ access to criminal history information housed within those agencies.
 The Law Enforcement Liaison Office has “centralized the receipt of criminal histories from 27 state repositories via the National Law Enforcement Telecommunications System or direct database linkage and has brought 60 total law enforcement agencies into compliance through education.”